 • United Center: The nearest CTA station is Illinois Medical District on the Blue Line, about a half mile to the south.
 We have made this walk in the evening and it isn’t too bad — read our United Center Itinerary for more info.

 Chicago is generally an expensive city in which to park, and stadiums are no exception.
-Parking at Toyota Park is $15, but everywhere else, expect $25 and up.
+Parking at SeatGeek Stadium is $15, but everywhere else, expect $25 and up.
 If there’s one stadium in which you want to avoid parking at all costs, it’s Wrigley Field, which doesn’t have many large parking lots nearby — you’ll likely wind up in the lot of a small business or in a residence’s driveway and paying up the nose.

 While you’re in Chicago enjoying the games, don’t forget to budget some free time for all else the city has to offer.
 We highly recommend the following activities:

 Chicago has a well-deserved reputation as one of the country’s foremost food cities, so while you visit, sample some of the specialties you can’t get at home — many of which are available at the stadiums and arenas.
 You can find many places serving the Chicago dog, deep-dish pizza and the Italian beef sandwich, among other items, throughout town.
 For pizza, though, we like Gino’s East at the corner of Ontario and Wells streets, and for Italian beef we head to Al’s Beef, a chain with locations throughout Chicagoland.

 If your budget calls for it, try one of the many high-end restaurants in the Near North — two of our favorites are the Chicago Chop House and Harry Caray’s (the latter if you want to keep your sports-themed trip intact).
 Or, if you’re headed south on the Red Line toward Guaranteed Rate Field, get off one stop early at Cermak-Chinatown and get some Chinese food at one of the many eateries along Wentworth Avenue.